defold/defold.github.io/extension-googleplayinstant/index.md

 To be able to publish your game as Google Play Instant app you need to set up your project properly:

-1. Create custom `AndroidManifest.xml` file and add the following attributes to the `<manifest>` element:
+* Create a custom `AndroidManifest.xml` file (copy the default from `builtins/manifests/android/AndroidManifest.xml`) and add the following attributes to the `<manifest>` element:

 ```lua
 xmlns:dist="http://schemas.android.com/apk/distribution"
 android:targetSandboxVersion="2"
 ```
 The following declaration need to be added right after manifest element:

 ```lua
 <dist:module dist:instant="true" />
 ```

-This is what it would look like with the default AndroidManifest.xml:
+This is what it would look like with the default `AndroidManifest.xml`:

 ```lua
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"